Health modules

 Health modules, or health tests, test for the conditions that you specify in a health policy.

-The two types of health module are alerts and metrics.
+Health monitoring includes both health alerts or tests and metric or time series data collection.
+The two types of health modules are alert modules and metrics modules.
 Alerts modules (sometimes called legacy modules) monitor system infrastructure and report only the health status.
 When the conditions specified in the health policy for these monitored systems are met, these modules raise health alerts.
 Metrics modules (sometimes called telegraf modules) collect statistics (sometimes called time series data) that you can view on the health monitoring dashboard.
+Some alerts are also generated from metric values when they cross the thresholds specified in the health policy.
 You can create custom dashboards with your preferred health metrics, allowing you to monitor statistics or troubleshoot appliance health issues.

 |